ZT-HT/Clustering_minCEntropy/README.md

 ```

 To run the code on a different image, replace peppers.png with your image.
-To run the code on any other type of data, replace X in demo_minCEntropy_modified.m with your data.
+To run the code on any other type of data, replace X in minCEntropyClustering.m (in the current folder) and minCEntropyClusteringOld.m (in [Old MATLAB version](https://github.com/ZT-HT/Clustering_minCEntropy/tree/main/Old%20MATLAB%20version)) with your data.

 Lines 17-31 in minCEntropyClustering.m display the original image and the segmented image and are not needed for the data other than images and should be commented for other types of data.

-K is the number of desired clusters. n_run and sigma_factor in demo_minCEntropy_modified_Newer_Version and demo_minCEntropy_modified_Older_Version are the other hyperparameters.
+K is the number of desired clusters. n_run and sigma_factor in minCEntropyClustering.m (in the current folder) and minCEntropyClusteringOld.m (in [Old MATLAB version](https://github.com/ZT-HT/Clustering_minCEntropy/tree/main/Old%20MATLAB%20version)) are the other hyperparameters.

 The demo code has been tested on three versions of MATLAB, R2021a, R2020b and R2018a and the outputs were